-The course will be a combination of lectures, in-class activities, and group discussions.
+The course will be a combination of lectures, in-class activities, group discussions and presentations.
 Participation in class discussions, activities, and engagement with assigned readings is required.

 Course Assignments and Assessment:

 More detailed assignment descriptions will be available on Canvas.